 Their regular social events and challenges are an invaluable way for Right To Play to raise funds for our work, whilst getting our name out there to students around the country.
 Right To Play is keen to establish further links with RAG societies around the country, and offer great opportunities for RAG societies to host collections at Chelsea Football Club, Surrey Cricket Club and grass court tennis tournaments!

 Being a Student Ambassador means working on two key areas.
 Firstly, the Ambassadors represent, fundraise for and promote awareness of Right To Play within their university.
-Secondly, they must communicate with university societies and bodies, such as RAG and the Student Union, as well as with the students around them.
+Secondly, communicate with university societies and bodies, such as RAG, sports societies, and the Student Union, as well as with the students around them.
 This is key to raising interest and creating a real buzz around Right To Play and the work we do.

-If you have any questions about any of the above or have some ideas you would like to share with us please contact Kathryn Roche email@example.com or call us on 0203 574 4620.
+If you want to find out more or have any questions about any of the above, please contact Kathryn Roche firstname.lastname@example.org or call us on 0203 574 4620.